JackSzwergold/Writing/memories/Keeping Warm in the Snow.md

 ***

-*Keeping Warm in the Snow: The Second Time I Saw Empire Strikes Back (c) Copyright 2015 by Jack Szwergold.
+*Keeping Warm in the Snow: The Second Time I Saw Empire Strikes Back (c) Copyright 2015 by Jack Szwergold; written May 26, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*